Included with Federalist

-- An automatic deployment mechanism for certain static site assets and supported site engines.
+- An automatic deployment mechanism for static site assets and supported site engines.

 - Web-based configuration and access to preview builds.

-- 18F’s work to complete and maintain an agency Authority to Operate (ATO) for Federalist’s hosting, leveraging the cloud.gov System Security Plan (SSP), with a short process to add new sites to the ATO documentation.
+- An agency Authority to Operate (ATO) for Federalist’s hosting, leveraging the cloud.gov System Security Plan (SSP), with a short process to add new sites to the ATO documentation.

 - Easy on-boarding or off-boarding: Federalist can deploy content from existing GitHub repositories used with other tools.
 Your Federalist site will also be easy to port to another deployment mechanism if that’s ever needed.

-- Content delivery network support for your desired URL, with custom 404 page support via a support ticket to the Federalist team.
+- Content delivery network support for your desired URL, with custom 404 page (see customization).

 - A user community across agencies and vendors using Federalist.